PALMS PHYSIOTHERAPY & ALLIED HEALTH

 Risks include infection, nerve damage, persistent pain, or non-union (failure of the bone to heal).
 However, these risks can be minimized with proper post-surgical care.

-At Palms Physiotherapy & Allied Health, we specialize in providing comprehensive rehabilitation after metatarsal surgery post-fracture.
+At Palms Physiotherapy & Allied Health, we specialise in providing comprehensive rehabilitation after metatarsal surgery post-fracture.
 We will create a customized rehabilitation program to guide you through every stage of recovery, helping you regain strength, mobility, and function in the foot and ankle.

 We understand the importance of returning to your normal activities safely, and our team is here to provide ongoing support during your recovery journey.